kfcampbell/kfcampbell.github.io/_posts/2020-05-21-go-for-csharp-people-part-one.markdown

 Go is frequently compared to C due to a similar syntax, pointer usage, and lack of class-based inheritance.

-However, Go is much safer than C (it's much harder to cut yourself on a sharp pointer) and its concurrency tooling and robust standard library means it offers significant capability on top of vanilla C.
+However, Go is much safer than C (it's much harder to cut yourself on a sharp pointer) and its concurrency tooling and robust standard library indicate significant capability on top of vanilla C.

 Go tends to align well with a couple of different use cases.
-Its small binary size, concurrency tooling, and fast execution speed means it's frequently used for high-volume distributed webservices, most frequently ones that speak RPC but RESTful services as well.
+Its small binary size, aforementioned concurrency mechanisms, and fast execution speed means it's frequently chosen for high-volume distributed webservices, most frequently ones that speak RPC (especially gRPC and Twirp) but RESTful services as well.

 Some of these factors also make it useful for writing CLIs or interactive tools for testing services.
 You'll commonly see a simple CLI included with a Twirp service for testing purposes here at GitHub.

-Go plays pretty nicely with C, and includes functionality that both lets applications call C code from Go, and export Go code to C standard libraries (which can then be called by numerous other languages, including C, Node, Python, Java, and Ruby).
+Go plays pretty nicely with C, and includes functionality that both lets applications call C code from Go, and also export Go code to C standard libraries (which can then be called by numerous other languages, including C, Node, Python, Java, and Ruby).

 For this reason, it's a common choice when writing libraries and frameworks, even ones that need to integrate with other languages.